Zero-Shot Coreset Selection via Iterative Subspace Sampling: Conclusion

 \section{Conclusion}

-We motivate and develop a method for \textit{unlabeled} coreset selection, which, relative to label-based methods, uniquely enables data- \textit{and} label-efficient deep learning.
-Furthermore, our approach requires less computation than state-of-the-art methods by removing training requirements on the data being considered for selection.
-Instead, our approach uses zero-shot embeddings that can be generated by a variety of existing foundation models, including those trained with self-supervision.
+Recent state-of-the-art coreset selection methods improve performance in experiments by using labels and training on candidate data prior to selection.
+However, the majority of real-world data are unlabeled.
+To address this, we developed a coreset selection method, ZCore, that maintains state-of-the-art performance without labels or training.
+Instead, ZCore selects data using a novel iterative subspace sampling technique that operates on a high-dimensional embedding space representation of unlabeled data.
+In our experiments, we find that embeddings can be generated by a variety of previously-trained, off-the-shelf foundation models, including those originally trained with self-supervision.
+Not training on candidate data reduces computation, and unlabeled selection enables data- \textit{and} label-efficient downstream model training on the selected coreset.

-We evaluate our method against the state-of-the-art using eight baselines across four datasets, ranging from initial datasets of over a million images all the way down to pruned coresets of 270 training images.
-In these experiments, our method outperforms all others save one, which requires full ground truth labels and model training on the initial dataset prior to coreset selection.
-However, our method alone does not use labels or dataset training, making it more efficient for coreset selection at the scale of current deep learning research.
-From these results, our method establishes a new state-of-the-art for coreset selection.
+To evaluate our approach, we include ten state-of-the-art methods in experiments that select coresets, train downstream models, and evaluate subsequent validation accuracy on four datasets.
+Our experiment scale ranges from full datasets of over a million images all the way down to pruned coresets of 270 training images.
+In these experiments, our method outperforms all others save one, which uses full ground truth labels and model training on all data before coreset selection as well as prune rate-specific tuning on the validation set for configuration.
+In contrast, ZCore uses constant algorithmic settings across all experiments, making it generalizable, and selects coresets without labels or training, making it much more efficient for coreset selection at the rapidly expanding scale of our current deep learning era.
+From these results, ZCore establishes a new state-of-the-art approach to coreset selection.

-In future work, to further improve performance on very small datasets, we will develop a sampling scheme that automatically determines the number of samples and nearest neighbors for redundancy scoring.
-In addition to the coverage and redundancy scores in this paper, we postulate that there are many more unlabeled features that can quantify coreset value for individual candidate examples.
-Furthermore, since there is no domain-specific limitation to our method, we will explore how it and the general coreset selection problem are applicable in other domains like point cloud and natural language and other problems like object detection and segmentation.